VR-Scott/darkly/07_base64_script_replace_image_src_nsa/Resources/XSS_injection_feedback.md

 # Fix:

-Don't take the source of an image as a variable in the url.
+Don't take the source of an image as a variable in the url.<br>
-Rather have source stored somewhere secure and use ids to tell back end which source to use.
+Rather have source stored somewhere secure and use ids to tell back end which source to use.<br>
-If you have to send the source rather use POST.
+If you have to send the source rather use POST.<br>